“Life begins at the end of your comfort zone.”

 Myth #7.
 Studying abroad is dangerous.

 In truth, some countries will be safer than others, but overall, when deciding whether or not to study overseas, safety should not be a significant concern.
-Whether it helps you find an accommodation, advising you on the safest public transport options, or gel-ing you up with fellow students, so you have friends to ride around with, most universities will have systems in place to help international students settle in and feel secure.
+Whether it helps you find student accommodation, advising you on the safest public transport options, or gel-ing you up with fellow students, so you have friends to ride around with, most universities will have systems in place to help international students settle in and feel secure.
 To ensure that your time abroad is secure, safe, and enjoyable, any good university will give you the information you need!
 We suggest that you do your homework on the country or city you are heading to learn as much as you can about the people and community, any known safety problems, and put in place strategies to minimize risks and ease your mind.

 Myth #8.
 But what about everything I’m going to miss back home?